jwatson-CO-edu/nanoverse/README.md

 [ ] Evaluate Boost Interop: Time to get modern!
-    [ ] Status of Boost OGL Support   & Evaluate refactor [ ] Status of Boost Eigen Support & Evaluate refactor
+    [ ] Status of Boost OGL Support   & Evaluate refactor [ ] Status of Boost Eigen Support & Evaluate refactor [ ] Evaluate drawing pipeline optimization
+    [ ] Find out where VBO and other graphic memory is stored [ ] Buffers contiguous in memory?

 /***** DECISION POINT *****/
 [[ ]] WHAT IS THIS SOFTWARE? ~ WHAT WOULD DR. WATSON DO?